Getting the Final Annulment Decree

 - File the Notice of Entry of Order

 There are three different ways that a Decree of Annulment is usually granted:

 Agreement: If both parties reach an agreement on all terms of the annulment after the case has been filed, they can prepare a final Decree of Annulment with their full agreement included.
+The Defendant must file an Answer and pay the filing fee to do this.
 Both parties must sign the Decree of Annulment, and may be able to submit the Decree to the judge for approval without a hearing.
-Start at Step 2 below to get the annulment finalized.
+Start at Step 2 below to get the annulment finalized this way.

 You are reponsible for preparing the final decree to finish your case.
 The steps below explain the different forms you must fill out and steps you must take in order to get the final decree approved.

 The following steps and forms must be completed to get your final Decree of Annulment:

 Default.
 If you are seeking a Default Decree (because Defendant did not file any paperwork within 21 days of being served), ask the Clerk of Court to enter a default against the Defendant.

 The Plaintiff must complete the default and bring it to the Clerk’s Office for approval.
 You must enter the date the Defendant was served on this form; check the Affidavit of Service for the date if you do not remember.
 If Defendant was served by publication, the date of service is usually the last date listed under the publication dates on the Affidavit of Publication.